Joshua Huddy

-Joshua "Jack" Huddy (November 8, 1735April 12, 1782) was a captain in the Monmouth militia and of the privateer ship The Black Snake during the American Revolutionary War.
-Following his capture, Huddy was controversially executed by irregular Loyalist forces in 1782.
+Captain Joshua Huddy (November 8, 1735 – April 12, 1782) was an American military officer and privateer.
+Born in Salem County, New Jersey, he struggled with financial difficulties in adulthood and was repeatedly convicted of several crimes.
+During the American Revolutionary War, Huddy supported the Patriot cause and served in the New Jersey Militia along with captaining the privateer ship The Black Snake.
+In 1782, he was captured by Loyalist irregulars and turned over to the British.

-His execution was noted for precipitating one of the first international incidents of the newly independent United States.
-In retaliation for Huddy's execution, patriots petitioned for the execution of captive British officer, Charles Asgill, which would have violated the terms of the Articles of Capitulation.
-This came to be known as the "Asgill Affair".
-The Kingdom of France, allies of the US, pressured the young nation to show the officer mercy.
-The Congress of the Confederation voted to order his release.
+Shortly thereafter, a group of Loyalists removed Huddy from British custody and summarily executed him by hanging.
+His execution led to a furore among Patriots and sparked the Asgill Affair, in which the Continental Army arranged for the summary execution of British officer Charles Asgill, an act that violated the terms of the 1781 Articles of Capitulation.
+After diplomatic pressure from the Kingdom of France, the Congress of the Confederation voted to order Asgill's release, ending the affair.

 Early life

 Huddy was born November 8, 1735, to a prosperous family in Salem County, Province of New Jersey, the oldest of seven brothers.
 His grandfather, Hugh Huddy, was a well-known judge in Burlington.
 Huddy spent most of his early life in Salem, where he was labeled a rebellious troublemaker.
 He was disowned by Quakers in Salem in 1757 for his "disorderly" conduct.

 His troubles continued into adulthood; he was tried and convicted several times for crimes including assault and theft and repeatedly had financial difficulties.
 He was forced to sell a 300-acre (1.2 km2) plantation in Salem to pay his debts and was forced into debtors' prison for a time.
 In 1764, he married his first wife, the widowed Mary Borden, by whom he had two daughters, Elizabeth and Martha, before her death.

 In the 1770s, Huddy moved to Colts Neck in Monmouth County.
 There, on October 27, 1778, he married his second wife, Catherine (Applegate) Hart, also a widow and owner of the Colts Neck Tavern, which she had inherited from her first husband, Levy Hart.
 The Monmouth County sheriff later accused Huddy of trying to steal the tavern from his wife, and to force her children out onto the street.
 He often appeared in civil and criminal court, either as plaintiff or defendant.